f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

 If you would like to store iHealth credentials within the configuration you may do so via the system controller CLI.
-Enter **config** mode, and then use the **system diagnostics ihealth config** command to configure a username and password.
+Enter **config** mode and then use the **system diagnostics ihealth config** command to configure a username and password.

 .. code-block:: bash